uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 5. Open `majors.tsx` found at `lib/resources/majors.tsx` and delete all the code in this file.

-6. Copy the code below and paste it into `majors.tsx`
+6. Copy the code below and paste it into `majors.tsx`.

 ```
 import { Major, Minor } from './commonTypes';